stephengold/MonkeyWrench/README.md

 You can also install (optional) test data (about 890 MBytes) from the Amazon Lumberyard:
-+ using Bash or PowerShell or Zsh: `./gradlew bistro`
++ using Bash or Fish or PowerShell or Zsh: `./gradlew bistro`
 + using Windows Command Prompt: `.\gradlew bistro`

 The application opens a window and displays status using 7 lines of text